 What you can do…

-There are ways you can prevent your office printer from haemorrhaging more money than a badly thought out task on The Apprentice, both in terms of combating the amount you spend on printing your employees’ personal documents for them, and other types of printing expenditure.
+There are ways you can prevent your office printer from hemorrhaging more money than a badly thought out task on The Apprentice, both in terms of combating the amount you spend on printing your employees’ personal documents for them, and other types of printing expenditure.

 - Draw up a written company printing policy: Like we said earlier, the ethics around whether it’s ok to print the odd personal document off at work is something that should really be sorted between employee and employer!
 But a company printing policy should help make things a little clearer.
 If you don’t want your employees printing off non-work related things, tell them in your policy.
-If you want to put a limit on how much they can use, outline what you consistitute as being a reasonable amount each week/month.
+If you want to put a limit on how much they can use, outline what you constitute as being a reasonable amount each week/month.

 - Keep track of how much personal printing is going on: This could be as simple as leaving a sheet next to your printer that employees must use to note what they’re printing and when.
-Of course something like this needs a large degree of honesty involved, but let’s assume your workers are fair people!
+Of course, something like this needs a large degree of honesty involved, but let’s assume your workers are fair people!

 - Think greener: Are your printers set to duplex (double-sided) as the default?
 This is a really quick way of ensuring that everyone is thinking about using both sides of the page.
 In addition, make sure everyone in the office is tuned into the idea of trying to save paper.
-We’ve got some really good tips in our post on reducing paper in your office that covers some related directly to printing.

-- Consider a managed print solution: From simple tools that monitor your ink and toner levels, to a service that takes care of absolutely everything to do with the running and maintenance of your office printers, a managed print solution could cut your costs by as much as 30%, according to Oki.
+- Consider a managed print solution: From simple tools that monitor your ink and toner levels to a service that takes care of absolutely everything to do with the running and maintenance of your office printers, a managed print solution could cut your costs by as much as 30%, according to Oki.